 Another smart option is our Miss Pak chair with built in acoustic panels to contain sound.
 Miss Pak has fabric-covered seating, which makes for excellent sound absorption, and a high back to further block out noise.
 She is ideal for one-on-one chats and phone calls.

 Providing a comfortable, concentration-friendly environment is essential to keeping your staff happy, healthy, and productive.
 It’s essential for the success of your business.
-If you need help implementing any of these noise-cancelling options, would like more ideas, or are struggling to make your open-plan office work, call us for help.
+If you’re wondering how to reduce office noise, need help implementing any of these noise-cancelling options, or are struggling to make your open-plan office work, call us for help.
 We are happy to play with any ideas you have, and have options for budgets both big and small.